 The program, consisting of parts one and two, can be taken at any time and in any order, however it is recommended that they be taken sequentially in the same month.

 This program will be presented by Daniel M. Mills, assistant director of the Practice Management Advisory Service and Rochelle D. Washington, senior staff attorney of the D.C.
 Practice Management Advisory Service.
 Mr. Mills and Ms. Washington combined have over 35 years of experience managing a small firm practice.
 Mr. Mills has five years of experience leading the D.C.
 Bar's Basic Training and Beyond program and D.C.
 Bar Continuing Legal Education sessions on trust accounts and fee agreements.
-E-mail email@example.com or firstname.lastname@example.org for more information or to register.
+E-mail email@example.com, firstname.lastname@example.org, or email@example.com for more information or to register.

 1101 K Street, NW